High Risk Drinking

 • Arrange transportation ahead of time and never drink and drive

 Drinking to excess can be deadly.
-Heavy drinking affects vital functions of the body.
+Heavy drinking can significantly impact the body’s vital functions.
 If a person drinks to the point of losing consciousness or “passing out,” he/she may be at risk of alcohol poisoning and could die.

 Signs of alcohol poisoning: